-Photographing on the streets or photographing outdoors is really one of the most difficult tasks in the world to accomplish.
-You have to make sure that you are giving your best, being as confident as possible and approaching that complete stranger like a pro.
+Photographing on the streets or photographing outdoors is one of the most difficult tasks in the world to accomplish.
+You have to make sure that you are giving your best, being as confident as possible, and approaching that complete stranger like a pro.
 You ask him if you can take a picture and he simply gets upset over this fact.

 What went wrong?
 Did he think that you were trying to make fun of him?
 Did they become conscious about their looks?
 Did they simply not wish to be photographed by you because you seemed too casual with them?
 Did they believe that you would be charging them money for taking a picture?

-As an outdoor or street photographer, you would constantly face this kind of a problem.
+As an outdoor or street photographer, you would constantly face this kind of problem.
 This is because it really takes a lot of guts to go out and photograph strangers on the street.
 People take their privacy very seriously and the fact that you wish to photograph them might not be the right thing to do.
 You can’t do this with everyone for sure.
 This pisses people off and makes you leave behind a wonderful opportunity for a perfect click.